Cherokee Nation suspends elective surgeries as health system sees surge in COVID-19 hospitalizations

 COVID-19 vaccinations are available at all Cherokee Nation health centers for anyone, regardless of tribal citizenship or residency, from 8 a.m. to 4 p.m.
 Monday through Friday.

-Since December 2020, more than 65,000 vaccines have been administered through the Cherokee Nation health system.
+Since December, more than 65,000 vaccinations have been administered through the Cherokee Nation health system.